tunelko/openssl-solver/README.md

 Openssl solver by bruteforce
 ======

-Openssl solver that helps to decipher with a dictionary to bruteforce ciphertexts.
+Openssl solver that helps to decipher with a dictionary to bruteforce ciphertexts on *NIX systems.

 Use
 ======